 If you need a destination where you can relax, unwind or go wild, Playa will be a great option for you.
 Check out my guide for the top activities to do while in Playa del Carmen.

 I see Tulum as one of the most well balanced cities to visit in Mexico.
 The scales don't tip too much in any one direction, so you can truly have a well rounded experience when visiting.
 You can party, have fun activities with the family, visit ancient archeological sites, immerse yourself in local culture, have a relaxing scenic vacation, Tulum pretty much covers it all.

 This city is also located along the Yucatán Peninsula's Riviera Maya strip of the Caribbean shoreline, roughly 2 hours outside of Cancun.
 Compared to Cancun and Playa, Tulum is smaller, more remote and also a touch more expensive to visit.
 Unlike Cancun there isn't an abundance of all-inclusive resorts to stay in.
 Smaller boutique hotels are more prevalent.

 Depending on what you plan to do and if you feel comfortable enough, I recommend renting a car when you visit.
 Some of the attractions are located in remote areas and your cab bill can quickly add up.
-Check out my guide for the top activities to do while in Tulum.
+Check out my Tulum Itinerary containing an extended list of tours/activities to choose from.

 4. Isla Cozumel